 It’s all in the telling

 Throughout the work we’ve been doing to update our impact recording we’ve been led by a desire to bring our Partners’ inspirational stories to the fore, as well as to capture the difference any one of our individual projects can make.
 As well as using updates and news from this year to capture and champion more recent stories, we’ve been delving back into our library of project proposals, blogs, reports and quote logs to revisit and re-tell some of the stories that have helped shape us as an organisation.
-All these stories and more will be available on our new website, due to launch this Easter (watch this space)!
+All these stories and more will be available on our new website, due to launch this April.